Born for Hell: Production

 The film was shot on location in Dublin, with some second unit scenes shot in Belfast, Northern Ireland.
 Interiors were filmed in the then West Germany.
 According to actor Mathieu Carrière, the film's producer and co-writer, Géza von Radványi, served a larger role in directing the film than its credited director, Denis Héroux, did.

 Release

 The film was released in Austin, Texas on 16 December 1976.
 It later screened in Edmonton, Alberta, Canada in April 1977.

 Controversy

 Upon its release in the United States, the film was met with criticism from feminist groups in Austin, Texas, who felt that it was exploitative in its graphic depictions of violence against women.
 The Austin Rape Crisis Center, the Coalition for Battered Women, the Women's Equity Action League, and Radical Lesbian Feminists were among the groups who held public protests at the film's local release in December 1976.

+In France, the film was twice banned in 1976 and 1980, causing Filmel, the distributor, to become insolvent.